 We also really enjoyed eating in La Cantina in the Santa Fe Hotel and visiting the Davy Crockett Ranch.

-4. Check Disneyland Paris Opening Times And Get An Early Start
+4. Check Disneyland Paris Opening Times and Get an Early Start

 It gets dark early in the winter, and darker means colder.
 Getting an early start means more time in the daylight and (hopefully) the sun.